Better Than You Need to Be

 The Career Passion® Coach

-PS: If you’re stuck on your resume, take the process into dialog.
+PS: If you’re stuck on your resume, take the process into the dialog.
 Let a professional mine your experience for the achievements that define you.
-If you’d like to explore the possibility of a new Brand – expressed in Resume and LinkedIn Profile—set up a time to talk with me using this link.
+If you’d like to explore the possibility of a new Brand – expressed in your Resume and LinkedIn Profile—set up a time to talk with me using this link.